Uplink Performance of Cell-Free Massive MIMO with Multi-Antenna Users Over Jointly-Correlated Rayleigh Fading Channels: Four Signal Processing Schemes

 or a compact form as

-The CPU selects an arbitrary receive combining matrix $\mathbf{V}_k\in \mathbb{C}^{LM\times N}$ based on the collective channel estimates for the detection of $\mathbf{s}_k$ as
+The CPU selects an arbitrary receive combining matrix $\mathbf{V}_k\in \mathbb{C}^{LM\times N}$ based on the collective channel estimates for the detection of $\mathbf{x}_k$ as

-Based on \eqref{eq:Level4_Sk}, we derive the achievable SE of Level 4 by using standard capacity lower bounds. \begin{corollary} If the MMSE estimator is used to compute channel estimates for all UEs, an achievable SE of UE $k$ in Level 4 with MMSE-SIC detectors is
+Based on \eqref{eq:Level4_Sk}, we derive the achievable SE for Level 4 by using standard capacity lower bounds \cite{1624653} as the following corollary. \begin{corollary} If the MMSE estimator is used to compute channel estimates for all UEs, an achievable SE for UE $k$ in Level 4 with MMSE-SIC detectors is